In Extraordinary Step, Pelosi Announces Democrats Will Open Formal Impeachment Inquiry

 “Not only do we need to see the complaint and the transcript, we need to hear the audio of the conversation to appreciate the nuance of the President’s comments to President Zelensky [and] the kind of pressure he was imposing,” Rep. Jackie Speier, a member of the House Intelligence and Oversight Committees, told TIME Tuesday.

 Democrats met as a caucus Tuesday afternoon to discuss the allegations, with some members going into it expecting the conversation to center not around whether they would pursue impeachment so much as how.
 In particular, the excitement came from reports that Pelosi, who for months has been reluctant to go down the path toward impeachment without all the evidence and bipartisan political support, had been taking the temperature of the caucus.
+But, according to one lawmaker in the room, Pelosi merely told lawmakers that they could call the investigative work an impeachment inquiry.
+“It doesn’t change much from what is already going on,” she told them.

 Lawmakers who have been pushing impeachment action for months gloated over their foresight.
 “I think we’ve been building, and I don’t know if this is the last straw, the one that’s going to break the proverbial camel’s back, but I do know its a straw that’s having an impact,” Rep. Al Green, who has unsuccessfully introduced articles of impeachment several times since Trump took office, said Monday at the Capitol.